 The levels of revenues and profitability of biopharmaceutical companies may be affected by the continuing efforts of government and third party payors to contain or reduce the costs of health care through various means.
 For example, in certain foreign markets, pricing or profitability of therapeutic and other pharmaceutical products is subject to governmental control.
 In the U.S., there have been, and we expect that there will continue to be, a number of federal and state proposals to implement similar governmental control.
 In addition, in the U.S. and elsewhere, sales of therapeutic and other pharmaceutical products are dependent in part on the availability and adequacy of reimbursement from third party payors, such as the government or private insurance plans.
 Third party payors are increasingly challenging established prices, and new products that are more expensive than existing treatments may have difficulty finding ready acceptance unless there is a clear therapeutic benefit.
-On April 1, 2014, the Protecting Access to Medicare payor rates with new rates.
+On April 1, 2014, the Protecting Access to Medicare Act of 2014 ("PAMA") was enacted into law.
+Under PAMA, Medicare payment for clinical diagnostic laboratory tests are established by calculating a weighted mean of private payor rates with new rates.
 Effective January 1, 2018, clinical laboratory fee schedule rates were based on weighted median private payor rates as required by PAMA.
 We cannot assure you that any of our products will be considered cost effective, or that reimbursement will be available or sufficient to allow us to sell them competitively and profitably.